tigerkh3/road2fantasychamp/README.md

 Fantasy Basketball specifically has two different types of game styles (scoring format) which are known as "head-to-head", "roto", and "season points."
 If you're curious about the differences, please do look it up [here](https://support.espn.com/hc/en-us/articles/360003913632-Scoring-Formats).
 The scoring format that my league uses is the head-to-head, 9 category format in which you go against a single manager per week in 9 statistical categories in basketball.
 Your objective is to beat the opposing manager by having a higher cumulative total in 8 categories (points, field goal %, free throw %, 3 pointers made, rebounds, assists, blocks, steals) and a lower cumulative total in 1 category (turnovers).

 These cumulative totals are determined by how the real players perform in actual sports matches that they have lined up within the current week.
 Each team can have a maximum of 10 players playing at once and a total of 13 players on their team roster.
 Meaning that out of the 10 players active per day, 3 will be remaining on your bench.
-This makes sense due to the fact that though NBA games are almost daily, not every team is playing every day, and some players may have injures that restrict them.
+This makes sense due to the fact that though NBA games are almost daily, not every team is playing every day, and some players may have injuries that restrict them.

 ## Why is the above important?